wxMaxima-developers/wxmaxima/info/README.md

 ### Translating the manual to a new language

-In order to translate the manual to a entirely new language it is sufficient to equip wxmaxima.md.pot with the translations and to give the resulting file a name in the format `<language>.po`.
+In order to translate the manual to an entirely new language it is sufficient to equip wxmaxima.md.pot with the translations and to give the resulting file a name in the format `<language>.po`.